AdobeDocs/campaign-standard.en/help/campaign-standard-home.md

     <a href="designing/using/designing-content-in-adobe-campaign.md"><strong>Design an email</strong></a>
     </div>
     <p>
-    <p>Learn how to use the email designer to create responsive and personalized emails</p>
+    <em>Learn how to use the email designer to create responsive and personalized emails</em>
     <p>
   </td>
   <td>